symfony/symfony-docs/service_container.rst

 The ``bind`` config can also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).

-Abstract service arguments
+Abstract Service Arguments
 --------------------------

-Sometimes, when defining services in your Symfony applications, there are arguments that can't be added in config files.
-The reason is that their values can only be calculated at runtime in a :doc:`compiler pass </service_container/compiler_passes>` or :doc:`bundle extension </bundles/extension>`.
+Sometimes, the values of some service arguments can't be defined in the configuration files because they are calculated at runtime using a :doc:`compiler pass </service_container/compiler_passes>` or :doc:`bundle extension </bundles/extension>`.

-If value is not replaced a ``RuntimeException`` would be thrown.
+In those cases, you can use the ``abstract`` argument type to define at least the name of the argument and some short description about its purpose:

 .. configuration-block::